GlideAngle/flare-timing/GAP.md

 The official scoring program for hang gliding and paragliding competitions is [FS](http://fs.fai.org/).
 Outputs for a scored competition task are mingled with inputs in the `*.fsdb` file.
-Once scored, a task and competitions reports can be made.
+Once scored, task and competitions reports can be made.
 These simple static html pages with tables of pilot scores can be hosted on any web server when publishing the results.
 In addition to the points scored, there are columns in the task table for the time on course, the